 Should I take my child to the doctor?

 If nothing seems to comfort your baby and their crying sounds different than usual, or they are not feeding well, you may want to visit a doctor.
 Listen to the length and severity of their cry.
 A louder, more urgent or high-pitched cry could be a sign of a more serious illness.

-If your baby seems unwell, is crying a lot or a different cry than normal, call PlunketLine, a trusted whānau member, or your doctor for help.
+If your baby seems unwell, is crying a lot, or is crying differently, call PlunketLine, a trusted whānau member, or your doctor for help.

 The Period of PURPLE Crying